MapsPeople/docs/collections/_ios/v3/live-data/index.md

 ## Live Topics

-All live data is ordered in so called _topics_.
-A MapsIndoors topic is hierarchical in the way it is defined, and its relation to MapsIndoors data is derivable by its 7 components:
+All Live Data is ordered in so-called _Topics_.
+A MapsIndoors Topic is _hierarchical_ in the way it is defined, and its relation to MapsIndoors data is derivable by its 7 components:

 1. Dataset
 1. Venue